 With a slicing knife, you can achieve perfect slices of tomatoes and many other fruits and vegetables.
 You can use this blade to adjust the thickness control dial of your food processor to determine the thickness of your slices.
 In addition, this blade can be used to make large batches of French fries-quality potatoes or sandwiches made with identical-sized bread slices.

-Place the food on the center post.
+Place the food on the centre post.
 Push down while processing, so it cuts towards your left instead of cutting directly above the blades.
 This will minimize the risk of delicate foods like tomatoes being crushed if they are pushed directly onto the blades.

 Perforated blades can be used to shred potatoes and root vegetables.
 This allows you to make soups or hash browns quickly without spending a lot of time with a grater.
 These blades make it easy to shred these foods quickly and efficiently while maintaining a consistent texture that doesn’t require any additional cooking.